barbagroup/PetIBM/doc/inputs.md

 In the example above, the velocity  system will be solved on CPU with PETSc KSP and the parameters of the linear solver can be prescribed in the file `solversPetscOptions.info`.
 (The PETSc prefix for the arguments is `-velocity_`, `-poisson_`, and `-forces_` for the velocity system, the Poisson system, and the Lagrangian forces system, respectively.)

-The Poisson system will be solved on GPU devices with the [Nvidia AmgX library](https://github.com/NVIDIA/AMGX) and the parameters of the linear solver are prescribed in the file `solversAmgXOptions.info`.
+The Poisson system will be solved on GPU devices with the [NVIDIA AmgX library](https://github.com/NVIDIA/AMGX) and the parameters of the linear solver are prescribed in the file `solversAmgXOptions.info`.

 ---